 With immediate needs taken care of, start to gather and compile as much information as you can.
 That includes a few different actions:

-- Write down all the details you remember about the accident and anyone else involved.
-You might have trouble remembering some of these details, like whether the other driver was driving erratically or running a red light or the color, make, and license plate of the vehicle at a later date.
+• Write down all the details you remember about the accident and anyone else involved.
+You might have trouble remembering some of these details later, like whether the other driver was driving erratically or running a red light, or the color, make, and license plate of the vehicle.

 Keep all this information easily accessible and in a central location to make sure you can refer to it and dig it out anytime you need it.